bmuschko/cva-crash-course/exercises/09-secret-engine-aws-lease/solution/solution.md

 Success!
 Enabled the aws secrets engine at: aws/
 ```

 Provide the AWS access key and secret key.
 Replace your credentials with the ones assigned by the CLI options `access_key` and `secret_key`.
+The ones you see in the command below are example values.

 ```
 $ vault write aws/config/root access_key=dJhcRgfknWEEbC8jsQJXdFgX secret_key=oyaNMNdmskYUiMDnDW2toYQR